wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-mongodb-template.md

 During and after deployment, you can check all the requests that were made during provisioning, including any errors that occurred.

-To do that, go to the [Azure portal](https://portal.azure.com) and do the following:
+To do that, go to the [Azure Management Portal](https://manage.windowsazure.cn) and do the following:

 - Click **Browse** on the left navigation bar, scroll down and then click **Resource Groups**.
 - After clicking the resource group that you just created, it will bring up the Resource group blade.